-In the case of contribution, capital gains would be subject, alternatively, to income taxes under the ordinary rules (including the possibility of offsetting with available tax losses) or to a 20 per cent substitutive tax55 in lieu of the ordinary income taxes (without being able to carry tax losses forward).
+In the case of contribution, capital gains would be subject, alternatively, to income taxes under the ordinary rules (including the possibility of offsetting with available tax losses) or to a 20 per cent substitutive tax50 in lieu of the ordinary income taxes.

 iv Tax regime for the investment vehicle

-In principle, REIFs are taxable persons for the purpose of IRES and IRAP, since they qualify as undertakings for collective investments established in Italy.56
+REIFs are taxable persons for the purpose of IRES and IRAP because they qualify as undertakings for collective investments established in Italy.51

-However, REIFs are exempt from IRES (24 per cent) and IRAP (3.9 per cent) if, and to the extent that, they meet the regulatory requirements to qualify as undertakings for collective investment provided by the Consolidated Law of Finance (such as, inter alia, plurality of investors and independence of the fund manager).57
+However, REIFs are exempt from IRES and IRAP if and to the extent that they meet the regulatory requirements to qualify as undertakings for collective investment provided by the Consolidated Law of Finance (such as, inter alia, plurality of investors and independence of the fund manager).52

-A specific VAT regime is provided for REIFs, pursuant to which the management company (and not each of the REIFs managed) is the taxable person for VAT purposes.62 In particular, the sale of 'goods' (the sale of real estate assets) and the supply of services (the lease of real estate assets) carried out by the REIFs established and managed by the management company represent separate accounts of the management company for VAT purposes.
+A specific VAT regime is provided for REIFs, pursuant to which the management company (and not each of the REIFs managed) is the taxable person for VAT purposes.55 In particular, the sale of 'goods' (the sale of real estate assets) and the supply of services (the lease of real estate assets) carried out by the REIFs represent separate accounts of the management company for VAT purposes.

-Accordingly, the management company applies the VAT separately with respect to each REIF managed.
-To this end, the management company determines and calculates the VAT separately with respect to the activity carried out by itself and by each REIF managed, keeping separate VAT registers, issuing invoices with different numbering and recording the transactions distinctly.
+Accordingly, the management company applies the VAT separately in respect of each REIF managed, determining and calculating the VAT separately in respect of to the activity carried out by itself and by each REIF managed, keeping separate VAT registers, issuing invoices with different numbering and recording the transactions distinctly.

 However, being a single VAT person, the management company files a single VAT return (which includes separate forms for each of the REIFs managed) and makes a single cumulative payment for the VAT due by itself and by all the REIFs managed (or accounts for single VAT credits).

-Unlike REIFs, SICAFs (internally or externally managed) are taxable persons for VAT purposes in Italy and have their own VAT position, distinct from that of the management company, as confirmed by the tax authority.65 Therefore, in the case of a SICAF externally managed by an Italian management company or an EU management company under the AIFMD passport regime, the transactions of the SICAF would be considered as carried out by the SICAF as VAT taxable person not by the management company.
+Unlike REIFs, SICAFs are taxable persons for VAT purposes in Italy and have their own VAT position, distinct from that of the management company, as confirmed by the tax authority.58 Therefore, in the case of a SICAF externally managed by an Italian management company or an EU management company under the AIFMD passport regime, the transactions of the SICAF would be considered as carried out by the SICAF as a VAT taxable person and not by the management company.

 Withholding taxes on incoming income

-REIFs and SICAFs are exempt from most of the withholding or substitutive taxes generally applied on financial income.68
+REIFs and SICAFs are exempt from most of the withholding or substitutive taxes generally applied on financial income.59

-In particular, the Revenue Agency has clarified that REIFs are not subject to withholding taxes on dividends distributed by Italian companies (e.g., SPAs and SRLs).69
+In particular, the Revenue Agency has clarified that REIFs are not subject to withholding taxes on dividends distributed by Italian companies (e.g., SPAs and SRLs).60

 Withholding tax on interest paid on loans by Italian REIFs or real estate SICAFs

-Interest expenses paid on loans granted by Italian banks are not subject to withholding tax at the moment of the payment,70 while loans granted by non-resident banks to businesses resident for tax purposes in Italy are generally subject to a 26 per cent withholding tax71 (that may be reduced under double tax treaties).
+Interest expenses paid on loans granted by Italian banks are not subject to withholding tax at the moment of the payment,61 whereas loans granted by non-resident banks to businesses resident for tax purposes in Italy are generally subject to a 26 per cent withholding tax62 (may be reduced under double tax treaties).
 Under Article 26, Paragraph 5 bis of Presidential Decree No. 600 of 29 September 1973 (Decree No. 600/1973), interest expenses paid on medium- and long-term loans granted by banks established in EU Member States to businesses resident in Italy for tax purposes are exempt, under certain conditions, from the ordinary 26 per cent withholding tax in Italy.

-The Revenue Agency72 argued that Italian real estate SICAFs, as undertakings for collective investments, do not fall within the definition of businesses for the purposes of such withholding tax exemption.
-The Revenue Agency's position, although specifically concerning SICAFs, should also apply to REIFs, based on their qualification as undertakings for collective investment.
+The Revenue Agency63 clarified that Italian real estate REIFs and SICAFs, as undertakings for collective investments, do not fall within the definition of 'businesses' for the purposes of such a withholding tax exemption.

 Tax regime for resident investors

-Proceeds distributed by REIFs and SICAFs to resident investors are subject to a 26 per cent withholding tax73 applied, upon distribution, by the management company or by the depository bank of the units.
+Proceeds distributed by REIFs and SICAFs to resident investors are subject to a 26 per cent withholding tax64 applied, upon distribution, by the management company or by the depository bank of the units.

-The withholding tax is applied in advance with respect to entrepreneurs, partnerships, companies and other commercial entities subject to IRES, and to the Italian PE of non-resident entities.
-The withholding is final with respect to any other resident investor.
+The withholding tax is applied in advance in respect of entrepreneurs, partnerships, companies and other commercial entities subject to IRES, and to the Italian PE of non-resident entities.
+The withholding is final in respect of any other resident investor.